 Addison's introduction on Grey's at the end of the first season is still one of the most memorable moments of the series.
-Still, she left after season three after deciding to have a baby and visiting her friend Naomi, a fertility specialist in California at Oceanside Wellness Group, making the move to the Golden State permanent.
+Still, she left after season 3 after deciding to have a baby and visiting her friend, Naomi, a fertility specialist in California at Oceanside Wellness Group, making the move to the Golden State permanent.
 Walsh's spinoff, Private Practice, debuted in the fall of 2007 and ran for six seasons, but she would pop back in and out on Grey's through its eighth season.

 Katherine Heigl (Dr. Izzie Stevens)

 One of the original Grey's stars, Heigl left midway through season six after playing the bubbly, upbeat intern-turned-surgical resident Izzie for over 100 episodes.
 In her final episode, Heigl's character discovered she was cancer-free, attempted to reconcile with her ex, Alex, and turned down an offer to get her job back after getting fired, opting to move on for a fresh start.
 Heigl, who won the Emmy for her Grey's role in 2007, memorably took her name out of consideration in 2008 because she didn't feel she "was given the material this season to warrant an Emmy nomination," a reference to her reduced workload that year.